AMTE Early Career BIPOC

 How are mentors and mentees selected?

-The committee, made up of members from both the Advocacy, Equity, and Research (AER) and Membership Divisions, will identify up to 10 mentors and 20 mentees for the 2022-2023 academic year.
-We aim to create small groups (e.g., one mentor and two mentees).
+Because the first cohort was only in place for one semester, current mentors and mentees were given the opportunity to continue in the program.
+Members of the AMTE membership committee will identify new members who will join the existing team to create the second cohort.
+We aim to maintain the small group (e.g., one mentor and two mentees) format we established in our first year.
 Prospective mentors and mentees will complete an application.
 We will consider many factors in the application ranking and matching process (e.g., work experience, cultural competence, interests, needs, and expertise) that are important components of successful mentoring relationships.

 What are the expectations?